 (a) the vehicle is driving to the starting zone (b) the vehicle is driving out of the starting zone

-Figure 23.
+(c) the vehicle has passed the starting zone Figure 23.
 Phases of passing the starting zone by the vehicle moving clockwise

 4. Driving in the opposite direction